Subdiffusion of heavy quark in hot QCD matter by the fractional Langevin equation: Formalism

 Now calculating $\langle p^2(t) \rangle$ by using the properties of the white noise correlation as defined in Eq. \eqref{corr} and Taking initial conditions $p(0)=0$, and $p^\prime(0)=0$,

 In the similar way one can calculate the $\langle x^2(t) \rangle$ with initial conditions, $x(0)=0$, and $x'(0)=0$ from Eq.~\eqref{sublaplaceofX}, as

 \end{widetext}

-In fig.~\ref{x_1D}, we present the analytical solutions (represented by all solid lines) for $\langle p^2(t) \rangle$ and $\langle x^2(t)\rangle$, from in Eqs. \eqref{momentum_analytic}, \eqref{position_analytic}, respectively.
-In Fig. \ref{x_1D} (left panel), we show the variation of $\langle p^2(t) \rangle$ over time in purely diffusive ($\gamma = 0$) motion, plotted for various values of $\alpha$, specifically 1.0 (black), 0.9 (red), 0.8 (green), and 0.7 (blue), at a constant $\mathcal{D}$ of 0.1 GeV$^2$/fm.
+In fig.~\ref{x_1D}, I present the analytical solutions (represented by all solid lines) for $\langle p^2(t) \rangle$ and $\langle x^2(t)\rangle$, from in Eqs. \eqref{momentum_analytic}, \eqref{position_analytic}, respectively.
+In Fig. \ref{x_1D} (left panel), I show the variation of $\langle p^2(t) \rangle$ over time in purely diffusive ($\gamma = 0$) motion, plotted for various values of $\alpha$, specifically 1.0 (black), 0.9 (red), 0.8 (green), and 0.7 (blue), at a constant $\mathcal{D}$ of 0.1 GeV$^2$/fm.
 For $\alpha$ $<$ 1, the time evolution of $\langle p^2(t) \rangle$ shows a transition from normal diffusion to subdiffusion.
 For $\alpha =1$ (corresponding to normal diffusion), $\langle p^2(t) \rangle$ increases linearly over time, reflecting a consistent rate of momentum spread.
 For $\alpha$ = 0.9, 0.8, and 0.7, the rate of increase in $\langle p^2(t) \rangle$ becomes progressively slower, indicating a subdiffusive behavior where the momentum spread is less efficient.
 This slower growth in $\langle p^2(t) \rangle$ with decreasing $\alpha$ highlights the reduced efficiency of momentum transfer, characteristic of subdiffusion for the Brownian particle.

 The right panel of Fig. \ref{x_1D} presents $\langle x^2(t) \rangle$ over time for various values of $\alpha$, $\beta$, specifically 1.0 (black), 0.9 (red), 0.8 (green), and 0.7 (blue).
-Using similar simplification and the same constant value of the parameter.
-For the value $\alpha$ $<$ 1, the time evolution of $\langle x^2(t) \rangle$ also transitions from normal diffusion to subdiffusion.
-For $\alpha= \beta = 1$, which corresponds to normal diffusion, $\langle x^2(t) \rangle$ increases linearly with time, indicating a steady spread of the particle's position.
-For the lower values of $\alpha$ and $\beta$, 0.9, 0.8, and 0.7, the rate of increase in $\langle x^2(t) \rangle$ slows down, showing subdiffusive behavior where the spread of the particle's position becomes less efficient over time.
+Using similar simplification and the same constant value of the parameter. {In this case, I set $\gamma = 0$ in the FLE, where diffusion dominates the behavior of the Brownian particle.
+As a result, $\langle x(t)^2\rangle$ for the non-relativistic Brownian particle exhibits a time dependence with an exponent greater than one, deviating from the expected behavior of normal diffusion described by Eq. \eqref{MSD}.
+To address this discrepancy, I will include the drag term in the relativistic Langevin equation for the HQs in the next section.} For the lower values of $\alpha$ and $\beta$, 0.9, 0.8, and 0.7, the rate of increase in $\langle x^2(t) \rangle$ slows down, showing subdiffusive behavior where the spread of the particle's position becomes less efficient over time.
 The graph shows that for lower values of $\alpha$ and $\beta$, the growth in $\langle x^2(t) \rangle$ is markedly slower.
-In the following subsection, we solve the FLE using a numerical method.
+In the following subsection, I solve the FLE using a numerical method.